 Alissa is a certified Equine Hanna Somatics Educator, Co-Instructor of the Equine Hanna Somatics Professional Training Program, International Clinician and Creator of A Somatic Approach to Horsemanship™.

-It takes years to become a Certified EHSE - with this introductory instructional video, you can learn to do a basic EHS Session - and start helping your horse today!
+It takes 2+ years to become a Certified EHSE - but with our introductory instructional video, you can learn to do a basic EHS Session - and start helping your horse immediately!

 This is an elegant solution to many "training" and "behavioral" problems.
 Although it may look like other techniques it is at it's core very different.